jweinflash/chicago-taxi/docs/analysis.md

 <a name="loading-the-spatial-data"/> B. Loading the spatial data </a>
 ---------------------------------------------------------------------

 Spatial information for the [city of Chicago can be downloaded here](https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Boundaries-Community-Areas-current-/cauq-8yn6) (be sure to download it as a `shapefile`).
-Before we get into the details of this data, just know that it contains boundary information for each of the `Pickup Community Areas` we selected in our query.
-This boundary information is important; we'll need it to outline each of the communities in our map.
+Before we get into the details of this data, just know that it contains boundary information for each of the `Pickup Community Areas` that were returned from our query.
+This boundary information is important; we'll need it to outline each of the communities on our map.

 The `shapefile` that we downloaded isn't actually a single file, but a zip containing four files: a `.shp`, `.shx`, `.dbf` and `.prj`.
 The `.shp` is the most important, as it contains the actual "geometry" (outline) of the communities.
 The others aren't as important, but if you're interested, you can see the [Wikipedia page](https://en.wikipedia.org/wiki/Shapefile) for details on the file structure.